W 34 (Metoprolol succinate extended-release 25 mg)

 Pill imprint W 34 has been identified as Metoprolol succinate extended-release 25 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; heart attack; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; heart attack; angina pectoris prophylaxis (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol Succinate ER 25 mg is not subject to the Controlled Substances Act.

 See also related documents.